nuuuwan/news_lk3_data/README.md

 *2024-04-11 15:04:00* · [`adaderanalk`](https://www.adaderana.lk/news/98575/two-cops-arrested-over-assault-on-youth-in-medawachchiya) · `en`

 Two police officers attached to Medawachchiya Police Station have been arrested by the Kebithigollewa Crimes Unit over the alleged assault on a youth on April 07 in Medawachchiya.

+Accordingly, a Police Sergeant and a Constable attached to Medawachchiya Police have been arrested for allegedly inhumanely assaulting the youth after taking the latter into custody.

+They are to be produced before the Kebithigollewa Magistrate’s Court later today (11), police said.

 ◼️